 Her two most important combat patrols are her third and seventh for two separate reasons.
 The third combat patrol was her most impressive in battle.
 During a single torpedo run, she sank the Japanese destroyer Karukaya along with hitting six Japanese ships with six torpedoes, a great testament to the crew's skill.
 On the seventh patrol, she preformed the only international submarine-to-submarine rescue.
 The Dutch submarine O-19 had run aground on Ladd Reef, so the Cod attempted a rescue.
 Initially, the tried to tow O-19 off of the reef, but it remained stuck fast.
-The Dutch Captain and the American captain decided to destroy the submarine and take the Dutch crew to an allied naval base.
+The Dutch and American captains decided to destroy the submarine and take the Dutch crew to an allied naval base.

-The Cod decommissioned in 1954 and placed in reserve.
-In 1959 it was brought up the St. Lawrence Seaway to Cleveland to be used as a training ship for the reserves.
+The Cod was decommissioned in 1954 and placed in reserve.
+In 1959, it was brought up the St. Lawrence Seaway to Cleveland to be used as a training ship for the reserves.
 It stayed as a reserve trainer until 1971 when the Navy prepared to scrap the historic ship.
 In response, Cleveland residents formed Cleveland Coordinating Committee to Save Cod, Inc. The group raised funds and petitioned to save the Cod and make it a museum or memorial.
 The Navy gave the Cod to the organization in January 1976.
 Using funds and thousands of hours of time donated by from supporters, the first tour of the Cod began that May.
 The museum and its volunteers work to preserve the ship as it appeared in the war.

 Priolo, Gary, and Micahel Mohl.
 "NavSource Online: Submarine Photo Archive."
 Submarine Photo Index.
 1996.
 Accessed April 21, 2017. http://www.navsource.org/archives/08/08224.htm.